upenn/Educasue-Code--SEAS/Canvas-Gradescope-Late-Submission/README.md

 # Credits:

-Thank you, Ben Rosen, Courseware Developer at UPenn for helping me solve the error message when posting the student's submission time to Canvas-Gradescope assignment.
+Thank you, Ben Rosen, Courseware Developer at UPenn for helping me solve the error message when posting the student's submission time to the Canvas-Gradescope assignment.

-Thank you, Ira Winston at Penn Engineering online for helping me figure out how to use Browser Cookies to authenticate Gradescope.
+Thank you, Ira Winston at Penn Engineering Online for helping me figure out how to use Browser Cookies to authenticate Gradescope.